 "This population is projected to become even more diverse in the decades to come.
 Whereas the percentages of children in most of the other racial and ethnic origin groups have declined, the percentage of children who are Hispanic has grown substantially, increasing from 9% of the child population in 1980 to 26% in 2022.
 In 2030, less than half of all children are projected to be White, non-Hispanic.
 By 2050, it is projected that 39% of all children will be White, non-Hispanic; 31% will be Hispanic; 14% will be Black, non-Hispanic; 7% will be Asian, non-Hispanic; and 9% will be non-Hispanic 'All other races.'"

 Federal Interagency Forum on Child and Family Statistics.
-(2020).
-America’s children in brief: Key national indicators of well-being, 2020.
+(2023).
+America’s children: Key national indicators of well-being, 2023.
 Washington, DC: U.S. Government Printing Office.